skyflowapi/aws-analytics-demo/README.md

 ![Architecture overview](docs/img/AnalyticsArchitectureDiagram.png)

-The rest of this README describes how to set up and test this demo.
+The rest of this README describes how to set up and test this sample application.

 ## AWS CloudFormation